AshCoolman/docs/guides/frontend-dictionary.md

 Redux is a small library that represents state as (immunatable) objects.
 And _new states_ by passing the current state through pure functions to create an entirely new object/application states.

 Reducers, actions, subscribe and dispatch are the core, and you could conceivable just use that.
 But practically speaking its worth learning the conventions + utility functions to reduce boilerplate / increase expressiveness.
-From my experience these learnings were interchangable between Angular2 and React.
+There are connector libraries for Angular2 and React.

 **Deep dive:**